pawel150199/ModifiedClusterCentroids/README.md

 - `metric` -> used by DBSCAN and define how to calculate distance between samples, natively use euclidean metric
 - `max_eps` -> used by OPTICS and define analyzing area, if max_eps is equal to infinity whole area will be analyzed

-## Comparision with well known undersampling algorithms
+## Comparision bac metric after predictions with diferent undersampling methods